Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Sec.
-4. (1) An applicant is eligible for the award of a first-year scholarship if the authority finds that the applicant meets all of the following:
+4. (1) Except as otherwise provided in subsection (3), an applicant is eligible for the award of a first-year scholarship if the department finds that the applicant meets all of the following:

 (a) Has resided continuously in this state for the preceding 12 months and is not considered a resident of any other state.

-(c) Except for an applicant for a graduate scholarship, based on the state competitive scholarship examination, shows promise of satisfactorily completing a course of study at an approved postsecondary institution of the applicant's choice in this state.
-For an applicant for a graduate scholarship, the authority shall determine the examination standards for eligibility.
+(c) Except for an applicant for a graduate scholarship, based on the state competitive scholarship examination, shows promise of satisfactorily completing a course of study at an eligible postsecondary institution of the applicant's choice in this state.
+For an applicant for a graduate scholarship, the department shall determine the examination standards for eligibility.

-(d) Has complied with this act and the rules promulgated under this act by the authority.
+(d) Has complied with this act and the rules promulgated under this act by the department.

 (e) Is not incarcerated in a corrections institution.

-(2) An applicant who the authority determines is eligible for award of a scholarship under this act shall complete using the scholarship within 1 of the following time frames, as applicable:
+(2) An applicant who the department determines is eligible for award of a scholarship under this act shall complete using the scholarship within 1 of the following time frames, as applicable:

-(a) For an applicant enrolled in an eligible postsecondary institution during the 2020 spring term and the 2020-2021 academic year, 11 years after his or her eligibility is determined.
+(a) For an applicant enrolled in an eligible postsecondary institution during the 2020 spring term and the 2020-2021 academic year, 11 years after the applicant's eligibility is determined.

-(b) For any other applicant, 10 years after his or her eligibility is determined.
+(b) For any other applicant, 10 years after the applicant's eligibility is determined.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.